 Raines Law Room

 This hallowed haunt is named after an 1896 law that sought to curb liquor consumption – and inadvertently led to the rise of prostitution.
 Still, the shenanigans these days in Raines Law Room aren’t quite as salacious, though Meaghan Dorman’s luscious libations will certainly loosen you up.
-Ringing a discreet doorbell grants access to the venue, where a host will lead you into the sophisticated Delphine Mauroit-designed den, a convincingly authentic throwback to the 1920s with Chesterfield sofas, brocade wallpaper, tin ceilings and antique furnishings.
+Ringing a discreet doorbell grants access to the venue, where a host will lead you into the sophisticated Delphine Mauroit-designed den, a convincingly authentic throwback to the 1920s with Chesterfield sofas, brocade wallpaper, tin ceilings and modern furnishings.

 Launched in 2014 by the same team behind Raines Law Room, this cocktail parlour is inspired by Woody Allen’s Midnight In Paris.
 To wit, Belgian interior designer Delphine Mauroit has conjured a fantastical trip through time across four themed rooms: take the JFK room, with its 1960s Mad Men-style leather seats and brass fixtures; or the Abraham Lincoln room, a throwback an entire century further to 1860.
 The F Scott Fitzgerald room is a Great Gatsby-era homage with glittering crystal drapes and art deco motifs, while the Marie Antoinette room exudes French aristocracy with ornate paintings, chandeliers, and sofas.